shravan-das/auto-email-sender/README.md

-To generate a README file for the provided code, you can use the following template:

----

 # Gmail Auto-reply App

 This is a Node.js application that automates replying to emails in Gmail using the Gmail API.
 The application is built using Express.js framework and Google Cloud libraries.